New Instagram Update: Instagram Live Rooms

 Instagram Live Rooms will open the door for a mutually beneficial new avenue of influencer marketing.
 Brands will be able to tap into multiple influencers and have them go live together.
 As we previously mentioned in 2021 Influencer Marketing Trends, authenticity matters when running a campaign.
 As a result, brands will be able to enlist multiple creators who share the same values and beliefs into a single live stream.
 Viewers will see multiple credible influencers advocating a single brand, this will do wonders for increasing brand authenticity and awareness.
 Additionally, creators going live together will help increase visibility among each other’s followers.

 In conclusion, Instagram launched Live Rooms.
 The feature allows a live stream of up to four people.
 Based on recent success, Live Rooms was created to compete with Clubhouse.
 Interested in learning more about the new Instagram update, influencer marketing strategy, and more from industry experts?
-Reach out to us today!
+Visit Captiv8.io for more info!